AngelicaGaarcia1/osTicket-Installation/README.md

 •Once open look for PHP manager and select it -> Click Register New PHP Version -> Browse and find the PHP folder -> Click on php.cgi

-•Return to the main screen in IIS and it is strongly recommended to click restart on the web server when you make any changes.
+•Return to the main screen in IIS and it is strongly recommended to click restart on the web server when you make any changes in IIS.

 •Now exit.